zennymorh/Baking_App/README.md

 The first image here shows the ingredients of a particular recipe.
 The second image shows a further description of the step which includes a video for some steps.

 <img src=https://raw.githubusercontent.com/zennymorh/Baking_App/master/images/step_description.png alt="Step Description" width=300 height=600/> <img src=https://raw.githubusercontent.com/zennymorh/Baking_App/master/images/ingredients.png alt="Ingredients" width=300 height=600/>

-### Overview
-Creating an android app that will allow a user to select a recipe and see video-guided steps for how to complete it.

 ### What I learnt while working on this project
 How To: